Stephen Smith (Australian politician): Post-parliamentary career

 Smith was appointed Winthrop Professor of International Law at the University of Western Australia on 29 April 2014.

 In March 2016, Smith announced that he did not believe the leader of the Labor Party in Western Australia, Mark McGowan, was capable of leading the party to victory at the 2017 state election.
 He sought to enter the Western Australian Legislative Assembly by seeking preselection in the new seat of Baldivis.
-His bid for preselection was unsuccessful.
+His bid for preselection was unsuccessful, and McGowan led WA Labor to a landslide victory in the 2017 election.

-Smith was appointed Chairman of ASX listed Canberra-based cyber security firm archTIS in March 2018.
+Smith served as Chairman of ASX listed Canberra-based cyber security firm archTIS from March 2018 to July 2020.

 In August 2022, Smith was appointed to co-lead the Defence Strategic Review into the Australian Defence Force by Prime Minister Anthony Albanese.
 On 30 September 2022, Smith was named as the next High Commissioner of Australia to the United Kingdom, to take up office on 26 January 2023 following the completion of the Defence Strategic Review.